yyx990803/build-your-own-mint/README.md

   This process needs to be repeated for each bank you want to connect.
 Make sure to run each with a different `account` name.

-- If you've done everything correctly, running `npm run test-plaid` now should generate a `transactions.json` at the root of the project with the transactions in your accounts.
+- If you've done everything correctly, running `npm run test-plaid` now should log the recent transactions in your connected accounts.

 #### Sheets